Shehan Jayasuriya

-Gampalage Shehan Naveendra De Fonseka Gunawarna Jayasuriya, or commonly Shehan Jayasuriya (ශෙහාන් ජයසූරිය; born 12 September 1991), is a professional Sri Lankan cricketer, who played for Chilaw Marians in Sri Lankan domestic cricket and has represented Sri Lanka internationally.
+Gampalage Shehan Naveendra De Fonseka Gunawarna Jayasuriya, or commonly Shehan Jayasuriya (ශෙහාන් ජයසූරිය; born September 12, 1991), is a Sri Lankan-born international cricketer who plays for the United States national cricket team as a batting all-rounder.
 He is a quick-scoring left-handed batsman and a right-arm off-break bowler.

+Shehan previously represented the Sri Lanka national cricket team between 2015 and 2020 and was a member of the Sri Lankan team that won the gold medal at the 2014 Asian Games.

+Early and personal life

-He was born in Colombo, and attended Prince of Wales College, Moratuwa.
-He announced his retirement from all forms of cricket in Sri Lanka on 8 January 2021 because of him moving to United States to live with his wife and her family.
+Shehan was born in Colombo, and attended Prince of Wales' College, Moratuwa.

-Personal life

-Shehan Jayasuriya is married to Sri Lankan actress Kaveesha Kavindi where the wedding was celebrated on 23 September 2020 in New York, USA.
-She is the daughter of retired Sri Lankan film actress Dilani Abeywardana.
+He married Sri Lankan actress Kaveesha Kavindi on September 23, 2020, in New York, US.
+She is the daughter of Sri Lankan former actress Dilani Abeywardana.

-Jayasuriya announced his retirement from all forms of cricket on 8 January 2021 because of him moving to USA to be with his family and spending the rest of his life there.
-In June 2021, Jayasuriya was selected in the players' draft ahead of the Minor League Cricket tournament.

 Domestic career

-Jayasuriya made his first-class cricket debut in October 2009 for Police Sports Club against Moratuwa Sports Club.
-His highest first-class score is 237, which he made off 218 balls for Chilaw Marians in their 378-run victory over Bloomfield in 2016-17.
-In 2017-18, against Ragama, he opened both batting and bowling and dominated the match, taking 7 for 22 and 3 for 66 and scoring 80 in an innings victory; no other batsman in the match reached 40.
+Shehan made his first-class cricket debut in October 2009 for Police Sports Club against Moratuwa Sports Club.
+His highest first-class score is 237, which he made off 218 balls for Chilaw Marians in their 378-run victory over Bloomfield in 2016–17.
+In 2017–18, against Ragama, he opened both batting and bowling and dominated the match, taking 7 for 22 and 3 for 66 and scoring 80 in an innings victory; no other batsman in the match reached 40.

 In March 2018, he was named in Colombo's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Colombo's squad for the 2018 Super Provincial One Day Tournament.
 He was the leading run-scorer for Colombo in the tournament, with 326 runs in seven matches, and was named as the player of the series.

 In August 2018, he was named in Colombo's squad the 2018 SLC T20 League.
 In February 2019, Sri Lanka Cricket named him as the Player of the Tournament for the 2017–18 Premier Limited Overs Tournament.
 In March 2019, he was named in Colombo's squad for the 2019 Super Provincial One Day Tournament.

 In January 2020, in the opening round of matches in the 2019–20 SLC Twenty20 Tournament, he scored a century for Chilaw Marians Cricket Club.
 He finished the tournament as the leading run-scorer in the competition, with 385 runs in eight matches.

 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.

+In June 2021, he was selected to take part in the Minor League Cricket tournament with the Silicon Valley Strikers following the players' draft.

-In July 2023, he joined the Seattle Orcas for the inaugural season of US Major League Cricket.
-He returned to play again in 2024.
+In July 2023, he joined the Seattle Orcas for the inaugural season of Major League Cricket and played for them from 2023 to 2024.